beauraines/rtm-cli/README.md

 - the display of completed tasks
 - the display of tasks with due dates in the future
 - **custom aliases** for existing commands
   - these are useful for applying commonly used [RTM advanced search](https://www.rememberthemilk.com/help/answer/basics-search-advanced) filters to display commands

-  - ex: `overdue` = `ls dueBefore:today AND status:incomplete`
+- obsidianTaskDir: path to a directory where the `obsidian` command writes URLs and notes (defaults to the system temporary directory)

 For full documentation on the configuration properties, see the